sabbir420/capstone-project-cloud-devops/README.md

 <h2>Project Overview</h2>

-<p> In this project I applied the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
+<p> In this project, I applied the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
 These include:</p>

 <ul>
 	<li>Working in AWS</li>